-A weekly Learning Support/EAL department meeting provides the opportunity to discuss any issues arising with regards to individual pupils.
-It also allows reflection to take place on processes and provision to ensure an efficient and effective department.
+Weekly Learning Support/EAL meetings provide opportunity to discuss any issues arising that week with regards to individual pupils.
+It also allows reflection to take place on processes and provision to ensure that they are working efficiently and effectively.

 1:1 Meetings: